Berkeley-CS61B/skeleton-sp16/hw3/spec/hw3.md

 Then run `TestComplexOomage`.
 The code should pass, since the `testRandomItemsHashCodeSpread` method that uses `haveNiceHashCodeSpread` is not smart enough to expose the flaw.

+Note that `haveNiceHashCodeSpread` only really makes sense for large N (e.g. the test will trivially fail if N = 1, as 1 > 1 / 2.5).

 #### testWithDeadlyParams and binary representations

 Now finally we'll unveil the flaw.
 By carefully inspecting the given `hashCode` function, devise a test `testWithDeadlyParams` that this `hashCode` function fails due to poor distribution of `ComplexOomage` objects.